 ⚡TL;DR

 🌍👩🏽💻🚀 MEST is where Africa’s next-gen tech founders are forged.
-Through an intense, fully-funded 12-month program, aspiring entrepreneurs dive deep into software, business, and startup-building — then pitch for seed funding and join MEST’s incubator hubs across Ghana, Nigeria, South Africa, and Kenya.
+Through an intense, fully-funded 12-month program, aspiring entrepreneurs dive deep into software, business, and startup-building.
+Then pitch for seed funding (usually $50K–$250K) and join MEST’s incubator hubs across Ghana, Nigeria, South Africa, and Kenya.
 It’s full-service training and incubation.

 🇬🇭🌍📈 Born in Ghana, built for Africa.
 Over 2,000 grads from 30+ countries.
 90+ startups launched.
-750+ jobs created.
-And millions in funding raised (and counting).
+Hundreds of jobs created. >$30 million invested in founders.
+And millions more raised from outside investors.
 Real stories, real impact, not hype.
 From Lagos to Cape Town.

 Built in Africa, Built to Last

-The Meltwater Entrepreneurial School of Technology (MEST) is one of the most ambitious experiments in tech talent development anywhere in the world.
-Founded in 2008 by the Meltwater Foundation in Accra, Ghana, MEST has trained over 1,000 entrepreneurs from 22+ African countries in how to code, build companies, raise capital, and do the hard things that MBA programs don’t necessarily teach you.
-Like how to actually talk with customers.
-Or if its cool to call a product feature “lit” if you’re over 30.
+MEST is one of the most ambitious experiments in tech talent development anywhere in the world.
+Founded in 2008 by the Meltwater Foundation in Accra, Ghana, MEST has trained over 2,000 entrepreneurs from 30+ African countries in how to code, build companies, raise capital, and do the hard things that MBA programs don’t necessarily teach you.
+Like how to actually talk with customers and not just glorypost on LinkedIn.

-No tuition.
-No debt.
-Just hustle.
 MEST covers everything - training, housing, and training to build investor decks that use Gill Sans Condensed (go to hell, Arial).
 In return, MEST takes a small equity stake only if the startups go on to raise money.
-It’s Y Combinator, but with less overpriced Bay Area coffee breaks.

 What makes MEST stand out?
 It’s not just the curriculum.
 It’s the infrastructure for ambition delivered at scale, across borders, and with real capital behind it.

-2. Real Capital, Real Deadlines: Top teams don’t leave with certificates.
+Real Capital, Real Deadlines: It’s an interesting point worth noting that not everyone gets funded (only if the startup goes on to raise money).
+It becomes a real filter for those teams using their time in the incubator seriously… .
 They leave with $50K–$250K in seed funding, a place in MEST’s incubator, and a very real shot at building a company that matters.

 Yes, we here at Hell Yeah HQ are startup nerds.
 We love ourselves a good pitch deck and whatever meal-alternative has the best branding.
-But we’ve seen enough accelerators to know that handing someone a hoodie and a deadline doesn’t mean you’re setting them up for long-term success.
+But we’ve seen enough accelerators to know that handing someone a hoodie and a demo day doesn’t mean you’re setting them up for long-term success.

 In short, it’s super cool that we’re looking to Africa to find an accelerator model that could benefit startup founders anywhere.